Field-Effect-LLC/InProcComActivator/README.md

 ﻿# In Proc COM Activator

 The In Proc COM Activator acts as a proxy for instantiating .NET COM-visible objects.
 Normally, `mscoree.dll` is used in the `InProcServer32` registry entry as a proxy for instantiating COM-visible objects.
 However, `mscoree.dll` instantiates all .NET objects in the same process into the same `AppDomain`.
-This can cause a clash between `AppDomain` properties and events, such as
+This can cause a clash between `AppDomain` properties and events, such as the `AssemblyResolve` event.

 ## Required Knowledge ##